surajrajagopal/go-concepts/README.md

      The scheduler assigns goroutines to P, which then runs them on M. If a goroutine blocks (like waiting for I/O), the scheduler moves another goroutine to that thread to keep execution efficient.

+Goroutine Leaks in Golang: What Are They?

+  A goroutine leak happens when a goroutine keeps running indefinitely or gets stuck in a blocked state (e.g., waiting on a channel that never sends data).
+Since Golang doesn’t provide direct goroutine management (e.g., stopping a specific goroutine), leaks can cause memory and resource exhaustion.

 4. Channels - Channels can be thought as a pipes by using which goroutines communications.
    - close()